sowoi/ghostcms2mastodon/README.md

 The Flask script is secured by UWSGI and access control.\
 As a bonus, GhostCMS tags are converted to Mastodon hashtags.

-# Remote use
+# Remote use / security
+By default, the webhook endpoint should not be accessible from outside. \
+Access to the webhook is unencrypted, because GhostCMS does not allow access (without major intervention) to self-signed certificates. \
-If you are not running the instance on the same server as Ghost CMS, you need to encrypt the connection via https (e.g. using a reverse proxy).
+If you are not running the instance on the same server as Ghost CMS, you need to encrypt the connection via https (e.g. using a reverse proxy). \
 Your GhostCMS must then be added to the trusted proxies list in .env

 # Prequistes
 - Mastodon access token